+Interesting findings were that all motivational orientations prefer an outdoor location with a historical appearance in both the shape and material of the facade.
+Contrary to expectations utilitarian motivated consumers rated the historical facades and historical material of facades more positive than hedonic motivated respondents.
+The presence of greenery, furniture and music in shopping locations appeared to be appreciated by all motivational orientations.
+This is especially the case for hedonic motivated consumers which also preferred narrow streets, discrete shop windows and rate discrete advertisement signs more positive than utilitarian shoppers.

-Finally, multinomial logit (MNL) models was estimated using the most appreciated location from the rank orderings provided by each respondent.
+Multinomial Logit (MNL) models were estimated using the most appreciated location from the rank orderings provided by each respondent.
 A selection of the observed characteristics, based on the results of the decision tree analyses, was used as potential explanatory variables in the MNL model.
 This analysis showed which combination of observed characteristics contributed most to the respondent's first choice of favourite location and the respondent's first choice of favourite location concerning sphere.
 Although the explanatory power of the models is limited, some observed characteristics appeared to significantly influence the shoppers' preferences.
 For the selection of the favourite location, the distance to the nearest public transport stop, amount of fashion and luxury shops, daily shops and restaurants/leisure outlets, and the shape of the facades seemed to contribute significantly to this choice.

 Concerning the most preferred location regarding sphere, the contributing aspects are the shape and colour of the facades, amount of light, background noise and width of the street.
-Taking age into consideration in interaction with the observed characteristics, the significant variables according to the MNL analysis appeared to be: fashion and luxury shops, daily shops and shape of the facades (choice of favourite location), and amount of light, width of the street and background noise (choice of most preferred location regarding sphere).
-Concerning the choice of favourite location, the positive influence of more fashion and luxury shops was more noticeable for respondents ranging from 51 to 85 years of age.
-For the middle age class, the positive influence of this amount decreased but still, appeared to be positive.
-The increasing utility of a location caused by the amount of daily shops exceeding one, was even higher for respondents aged 14 to 26 years.
-Although it remained positive, the influence of this aspect was the lowest for the oldest age class.
-In general, the shape of the facades should be historical.
-However, the youngest age class indicated a preference for a modern shape of the facades.
-For the choice of most preferred location regarding sphere, the amount of light should be low for all age classes, but this appeared to be especially applicable for the youngest age class.
-The general analysis proved that the width of the street should be equal to or less than 6.5 meters for the best sphere location.
-However, respondents ranging from 14 to 25 years of age showed a preference for streets wider than 6.5 meters.
-The background noise on the best sphere location should be average level instead of high level for all age classes, particularly for the oldest class.
+Taking the motivational orientation of the consumers into consideration in interaction with the observed characteristics, in choosing the favourite location the significant variable, according to the MNL analysis, appeared to be the shape of the facade.
+This value increases in the case of hedonic motivated consumers and decreases for consumers that are motivated both hedonic and utilitarian.
+The value shape of the facades for utilitarian consumers remains constant, thus of no influence in choosing their favourite location.
+The coefficients of the favourite location concerning sphere show that the characteristics have no significant interaction, therefore these characteristics do not depend on the motivational orientation of the consumer.

-To improve the appreciation of inner-city shopping areas, shopping centre managers and developers should consider the aspects mentioned above in attempts to improve the experiential value of shopping locations.
-In short, use historic icons and buildings if present, strive to narrow shopping streets with a high number of fashion and luxury shops, implement greenery and furniture and make sure that the accessibility is good.
-Thereby, consumers of different ages show clear differences in the interpretation and appreciation of the examined atmospherics.
-Shopping centre managers and developers should take these differences in consumer groups into account.
+Finally, to improve the appreciation of inner-city shopping areas, shopping centre managers and developers should consider the aspects mentioned above in attempts to improve the experiential value of shopping locations.
+In short, use historic icons and buildings if present, strive to narrow shopping streets, provide a high number of fashion and luxury shops, implement greenery, furniture, music and make sure that the accessibility is good.
+The different motivational orientations show clear differences in the interpretation and appreciation of the examined atmospherics.
+Shopping centre managers and developers should take these differences into account.